Table of Contents

 1. Find a Quiet Place

-Would you like to use the bathroom with someone watching you?
-Your dog doesn't want to either!
-Like us, dogs want a quiet, private place to do their business.
+Like us, dogs prefer a quiet, private place to do their business.
 Unlike us, they usually don't have that.

 2. Try a Belly Rub